self-atari/icfp2025/writeup/writeup.md

 ![Screenshot of a tool that lists hundreds of rooms with labels A10, A11, paired with arrays of 6 labels](progress.png)<br />
 _Making progress!_

-To my delight, within about two hours of this (only slightly less) manual work, a solution emerged!
-We were both exhausted by this point (and even considering giving up) so we were only cautiously optimistic that the approach really worked.
+To my delight, within about two hours of this (only slightly less stupidly) manual work, a solution emerged!
+We were both exhausted by this point (and even considering giving up) so we were only cautiously optimistic the approach really worked.
 All we could do was pick which doors went with each other and submit.
 And... success!!